Parameterized Exact and Approximation Algorithms for Maximum $k$-Set Cover and Related Satisfiability Problems: Abstract

 \section{Abstract}

-We study the complexity of several parameterizations for \pSC{}.
-Given a family of subsets $\mathcal S=\{S_1,\ldots,S_m\}$ over a set of elements $X=\{x_1,\ldots,x_n\}$ and an integer~$p$, \pSC{} consists of finding a set~$\mathcal T$ of at most~$k$ subsets covering at least~$p$ elements.
-This problem, when parameterized by~$k$, is W[2]-hard.
-Here, we settle the multiparameterized complexity of \pSC{} under pairs of parameters as~$(k,\Delta)$ and~$(k,f)$, where $\Delta=\max_i\{|S_i|\}$ and $f =\max_i|\{j | x_i \in S_j\}|$.
-We also study parameterized approximability of the problem with respect to parameters~$k$ and~$p$.
-Then, we investigate some similar parameterizations of a satisfiability problem \pSAT{} which is close to \pSC{}.
-Finally, we sketch an enhancement of the classes of the~W[$\cdot$] hierarchy that seems more appropriate for showing completeness of cardinality constrained W[$\cdot$]-hard problems.
+Given a family of subsets $\mathcal S$ over a set of elements~$X$ and two integers~$p$ and~$k$, \pSC{} consists of finding a subfamily~$\mathcal T \subseteq \mathcal S$ of cardinality at most~$k$, covering at least~$p$ elements of~$X$.
+This problem is W[2]-hard when parameterized by~$k$, and FPT when parameterized by $p$.
+We investigate the parameterized approximability of the problem with respect to parameters~$k$ and~$p$.
+Then, we show that \pSAT{}, a satisfiability problem generalizing \pSC{}, is also FPT with respect to parameter~$p$.